vdbergh/vtjson/README.md

 - An object matches `union(schema1, schema2)` if it matches `schema1` or `schema2`.
 - Strings can be validated using regular expressions.
 - The package contains some predefined schemas.
 Currently these are `email`, `ip_address` and `url`.
 - The schema accepts tuples, even though these are not valid json.
-In fact the schema can be an arbitrary Python object.
+In fact the schema is an arbitrary Python object (see below).

 ## Usage
 - To validate an object against a schema one can simply do